yarkhinephyo/15-445-database-systems-notes/16 - Two-phase locking.md

 **Two-phased locking (Pessimistic protocol)**

 1. <u>Growing</u> - Transaction requests all the locks it need.
 (Cannot unlock during growing phase)
 2. <u>Shrinking</u> - Transaction is allowed to only release or downgrade locks that it previously acquired.
+Shrinking phase is entered immediately after the first lock is released.

 ![](images/Pasted%20image%2020221101120914.png)